zdellaert/LaserCoral/code/WGBS-bioinf.md

 output_WGBS/align_V3/{}.bam
 ```

 Oh no!
-About 87-95% of alignments were removed for each sample in this step, which decreased the alignment rate even furhter!
+About 87-95% of alignments were removed for each sample in this step, which decreased the alignment rate even further!

 Let's just do the methylation extraction to see: